Faizanf33/print-data/README.md

 # Please read this instructions:

 - pyPrint Program is designed for specific type of data
-- works on WindowsOS only (7, 8.1, 10)
+- works on Windows(OS) only (7, 8.1, 10)
-- program needs lots of improvement, fixes
+- still needs improvements, fixes

 ## Requirements: